2020 - 2021 Programme

 Bachelor's Degree in Law

 Daytime Programme 180 credits 3 years

 European Qualifications Framework (EQF): Level 6

-Internship: yes Final assignment: no Exchange Programmes: no
+Internship: yes Final assignment: no Exchange Programmes: yes

 Law is both essential and omnipresent in society.
 It provides a framework for individuals’ lives from the moment of their conception up to the time of their death.
 Legal practitioners are at the very forefront of increasingly complex and global political, economic, social and cultural issues.
 They are expected to have a thorough knowledge of the rules that apply and a strong sense of justice and fairness.

 Laws generally stipulate specific behaviour for those they apply to: sometimes to impose an obligation, sometimes to authorise, and still other times to prohibit a particular conduct.
 These laws have to take account of the values commonly accepted by a given society.
 This is why the law programme at Saint-Louis University includes a solid foundation in the human sciences, through the study of insights from fields such as sociology, history, philosophy and economics, etc.

 Over the course of their Bachelor in law programme, students study both “private” and “public” law.

 Public law designates the entire set of laws that govern the organisation, functioning and powers of public authorities as well as the relationship between these authorities and private individuals.
 Public law includes constitutional law, administrative law, tax law, social security law, criminal law and criminal procedure law.

 Private law encompasses the laws that govern relations between private individuals, be they natural persons (individuals) or legal entities (businesses, associations, etc.).
 Private law includes civil law, commercial law, labour law and private judicial law.